apache/pekko-site/src/main/paradox/how-to-contribute.md

 We are looking to build up the number of committers and PPMC members.
 We will invite people to join the team.
 This is based on meritocracy.
 Contributors who have become involved in the Pekko community and who have shown a good level of understanding of the Pekko code base will be considered.
+We have an outline of the process for becoming a committer on the Apache Pekko project on our [wiki](https://cwiki.apache.org/confluence/display/PEKKO/Becoming+a+Committer).

 Code reviews and votes on releases can be made by anyone.